molinerisLab/3plex/README.md

 ---

-# Run 3plex with Docker/Singularity
+# Run 3plex with Docker

 3plex can be used to produce raw triplex predictions by downloading and running the 3plex Docker/Singularity image.